Integrable systems, toric degenerations and Okounkov bodies: Construction of an integrable system from a toric degeneration

-{Next we state some hypotheses, listed in items (a)-(d) below, which we place on our toric degenerations.
+Next we state some hypotheses, listed in items (a)-(d) below, which we place on our toric degenerations.
 These hypotheses are natural in the sense that many of the known examples satisfy them (cf. Section~\ref{sec-examples} and Remark~\ref{remark-natural} below).
-For the following, suppose that the projective variety $X$ is equipped with a K\"ahler form $\omega$; the integrable system constructed in Theorem~\ref{th-A} is with respect to this $\omega$.}
+For the following, suppose that the projective variety $X$ is equipped with a K\"ahler form $\omega$; the integrable system constructed in Theorem~\ref{th-A} is with respect to this $\omega$.

 Let $\pi: \X \to \c$ be a toric degeneration of $X$.
-We assume that: \begin{itemize} \item[(a)] The family $\X$ is smooth away from the singular locus of the zero fiber $X_0$. {In particular, the projective variety $X$ is smooth.} \item[(b)] The family $\X$ is embedded in $\p^N \times \c$ for some projective space $\p^N$ such that: \begin{itemize} \item the map $\pi$ is the restriction {to $\X$ of the usual projection of $\p^N \times \c$ to its second factor}; \item the $\c^*$-action on $\X \setminus X_0$ {(cf. the discussion immediately after Definition~\ref{def-toric-degen})} extends {to $\p^N \times \c$ via a linear action on the first factor and the standard action on the second factor.} \item the action of $\T$ on $X_0$ extends to {a linear action on $\p^N$}. \end{itemize} \end{itemize}
+We assume that: \begin{itemize} \item[(a)] The family $\X$ is smooth away from the singular locus of the zero fiber $X_0$. \item[(b)] The family $\X$ is embedded in $\p^N \times \c$ as an algebraic subvariety, for some projective space $\p^N$, such that: \begin{itemize} \item the map $\pi$ is the restriction {to $\X$ of the usual projection of $\p^N \times \c$ to its second factor}, and \item the action of $\T$ on $X_0$ extends to a linear action on $\p^N$. \end{itemize} \end{itemize}